Amgueddfa Cymru — National Museum Wales

 Online learning resources

 If you're looking to inspire your kids with some educational activities from the museums of Wales then the online catalogues from Amgueddfa Cymru have everything you will need.
 The National Roman Legion Museum, for example, offers a selection of ebooks that you can read to learn about things like medicine in Roman times or what it was like to go to a Roman school.

 In addition, the Welsh Museums Federation links page contains the web addresses for over 90 museums, galleries and trusts in Wales.
 You can browse through these links and interact with the whole group of great Welsh institutions all over the country.
-Some great examples include The Firing Line Home Schooling Activities page from the Firing Line Museum at Cardiff Castle, the Storiel Museum learning programme of educational sheets and the London to Llantrisant Exhibition that describe the journey of the Royal Mint from England to Wales.
+Some great examples include the Storiel Museum learning programme of educational sheets and the London to Llantrisant Exhibition that describes the journey of the Royal Mint from England to Wales.

 The Smallest Museum In Wales